 Accelerated compression setting for the parity group to which the LDEV belongs.

-This command is supported on the VSP Fx00 models and VSP Gx00 models.
+This item is displayed only for the VSP Fx00 models and VSP Gx00 models.

 - Enable: Accelerated compression is enabled. - Disable: Accelerated compression is disabled. - NA: Accelerated compression is not supported. - - (hyphen): This information is invalid for this LDEV.